 The Liturgy of the Word

 We begin by praising God through song and prayer, and then listen to as many as four readings from the Bible.
-Usually one from the Old Testament, a Psalm, something from the Epistles, and (always) a reading from the Gospels.
-The psalm is usually sung or recited by the congregation.
+Usually one from the Old Testament, a Psalm, something from the Epistles or Letters, and (always) a reading from the Gospels.
+The psalm is usually recited by the congregation.

 Next, a sermon interpreting the readings appointed for the day is preached followed by reciting the Nicene Creed.